wearetheframers/frame-core-wip/README.md

 await framer.close()
 ```

+## Default Plugins and Services

+Frame includes several default plugins known as services, such as `memory`, `eq`, and `shared_context`.
+These services operate much like plugins but do not require explicit permissions to be accessed.
+They are automatically available to Framers when included in the configuration.
+However, you still need to pass them into a Framer to have access to them.

+These services enhance the Framer's capabilities by providing essential functionalities without the need for additional permissions, making them integral to the Framer's operation.

+Additionally, the `Mem0SearchExtractSummarizePlugin` is included as a default plugin.
+This plugin is crucial for Framers as it provides a response mechanism that requires memory retrieval, functioning as a Retrieval-Augmented Generation (RAG) mechanism.
+By default, all Framers inherit this action, enabling them to search, extract, and summarize information effectively.

 ## Permissions and Plugins

 Frame uses a permissions system to control which plugins and services a Framer can access.
 Permissions are specified in the FramerConfig when creating a Framer.